tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Model evaluation](Images/cc-results.png)

-* The accuracy is not great, but it also is not as harmful enough to discard the model.
-It could be used in a real-world scenario to run a pilot project.
+* The accuracy is not great, but it also is not harmful enough to discard the model.
+It could be used in a real world scenario to run a pilot project.

-Explain to students that for the challenge section, different approaches could be taken, for this demo, the `tanh` activation function is used in the output layer, and the model is trained with `50` epochs.
+Explain to students that for the challenge section, different approaches could be taken.
+For this demo, the `tanh` activation function is used in the output layer, and the model is trained with `50` epochs.

 ```python
 # Define the model